Incitement & Terrorism

 Policymakers have struggled for years to turn concerns about incitement into clearly defined standards and effective policy solutions.

-Israeli Prime Minister Benjamin Netanyahu and his then-Foreign Minister, the late Ariel Sharon, put a particular emphasis on the issue at the 1998 Wye River peace accords.
-They managed to achieve two concessions from Palestinians.
-First, Arafat convened the Palestinian National Council which voted to amend the PLO official charter, cancelling provisions calling for “armed struggle,” further reinforcing the Palestinian commitment to foreswear violence.
+Israeli Prime Minister Benjamin Netanyahu and his then-Foreign Minister, the late Ariel Sharon, put a particular emphasis on the issue at the 1998 Wye River Peace Accords.
+They managed to achieve two concessions from the Palestinians.
+First, Arafat convened the Palestinian National Council which voted to amend the PLO official charter, canceling provisions calling for “armed struggle,” further reinforcing the Palestinian commitment to forswear violence.

-Second, the U.S. supported the establishment of a trilateral U.S.-Israel-Palestinian “anti- incitement” committee, which was comprised of experts and met for 1-2 years, though the body was unable to produce any meaningful outcomes.
+Second, the U.S. supported the establishment of a trilateral U.S.-Israel-Palestinian “anti-incitement” committee, which was compsed of experts and met for 1-2 years, though the body was unable to produce any meaningful outcomes.
 In fact, the work of the committee laid bare that the parties could not agree on a definition of incitement or what specifically should be done about it.

 Although Israeli leaders gave less priority in the past to the PA’s “welfare” payments, following the passage of the Taylor Force Act in 2018—named for an American graduate student and military veteran who was murdered by a Palestinian terrorist in Tel Aviv in 2016—direct U.S. government economic assistance to the Palestinian Authority was suspended unless and until Palestinian officials end such payments.